handlebars-lang/docs/src/installation/index.md

 [builds page](https://com.s3.amazonaws.com/builds.handlebarsjs/bucket-listing.html?sort=lastmod&sortdir=desc).

 The latest passing master build is named `handlebars-latest.js` and each passing SHA on master will create a `handlebars-gitSHA.js` file.
-While these all pass the CI, it's preferrable to use one of the tagged releases.
+While these all pass the CI, it's preferable to use one of the tagged releases.

 **Note**: The builds page is provided as a convenience for the community, but you should not use it for hosting Handlebars in production.